top of page

 College Promise Programs

 Through a comprehensive and multi-faceted program of research, Professor Laura Perna and her research team are advancing knowledge of “college promise” initiatives, programs that provide funding for low-income students to attend college.
 With a central goal of raising educational attainment in the United States, these programs “promise” a financial aid award to eligible students who live or attend school in a particular place.
-Professor Perna’s team aims to expand research-based knowledge on this emerging approach for boosting higher education attainment.
+Professor Perna’s team has expanded research-based knowledge on this emerging approach for boosting higher education attainment.
 Program leaders and policymakers can tap into this knowledge to help shape program design, implementation, and evaluation.

-Professor Perna and her team compiled a searchable online database of 200 college promise and student grant programs operating in 40 states and Washington, D.C., describing each program’s funding, student eligibility requirements, student demographics, and educational interventions.
-The database helps states and communities design and structure effective promise programs.
 Professor Perna has studied and written about many facets of the free-college movement, including: how best to structure college promise programs to promote college success among underrepresented groups; how program design affects equity and efficiency; and the forces that affect how college promise programs are designed and implemented.

 With Elaine Leigh, Professor Perna developed a typology of college promise programs that details important differences among programs and provides a foundation for future research.